dwave-examples/paint-shop-optimization/README.md

 The formulation of this optimization problem can be summarized as:
 1) Minimize the number of color changes
-2) Ensuring that the correct number of cars are colored white/black
+2) Ensure that the correct number of cars are painted white/black

 ## Usage